Jay2251929205/Jay-Final/README.md

 At last, considering the trade execution in the US stock market, we will deduct the transaction cost and work out the net profits.
 Then, we can compare the net profit of all the portfolios and find out which combination performs the best.

 - **Expected Results**:
-We are expecting a result of high capital flow to ESG portfolio comes with high return of ESG portfolio.
+According to the previous results and implementation in the China securities 100 indexes, Random Forests machine learbning alogorithm combines with mean-variance for forecasting portfolio optimization model may still outperform othercombinations in the US stock market.

 - **Intellectual Merit & Practical Impacts**:
-For the outperformance of the ESG portfolio, a refuge for investors during the pandemic, this project aims to figure out its advantages during the pandemic and predict its return under the new policy of Covid-19 prevention in China.
-The project will contribute to the application of machine-learning methods in market surveys and investment portfolio return prediction.
-The study considers capital flowing (spillover effects) into account, and thus it can provide a direction for the pricing and trading algorithms in a real-world implementation.
+The project will contribute to the application of machine learning methods in investment, and tell which algorithm can construct a better portfolio based on the prediction results.
+The study considers trade execution, taking transaction cost into account, and thus it can provide a direction for the improvement of the algorithms in a real-world implementation.

 ## Table of Contents
 | Contents  | URL |